 With its rich history, beautiful nature, and exciting culture, Ishikawa Prefecture is a perfect destination to explore on your next trip to Japan.
 Some activities you might enjoy are visiting hot springs, hiking through mountains, tasting local food, etc. There are also many historical sites and museums in the area that are worth visiting.
-You can always check out Japan travel tips if you feel overwhelmed with planning.
-These guides are created by our friends Josip and Mate from Japanko Official, and we are sure you will enjoy learning more about Japan through their posts.
+You can always take a look at these Japan travel tips if you feel overwhelmed with planning.
+These guides are created by our friends Josip and Mate from Japanko Official, and they have some of the best Japan guides around!

 Now let’s go back to Ishikawa Prefecture.
-If you’re looking for some things to do there, check out these attractions!
+If this is your first trip to Ishikawa Prefecture & Kanazawa city, you’ll want to check out these attractions!

 One of the most popular tourist destinations in Ishikawa Prefecture is Kanazawa Castle.
 The castle boasts an impressive history and beautiful architecture that has attracted many visitors over the years.
 It is a must-see for anyone visiting the city of Kanazawa.

 Kanazawa Castle suffered a lot throughout its history.
 Less than 20 years after its construction, part of the castle burned down due to a lightning strike.
 After that, several other fires over the centuries destroyed other parts of the castle.
 However, the city was determined to rebuild it in its original form.
 The project was fully completed in 2015, along with beautiful gardens and gates in the surrounding area.

 Kenrouken in Kanazawa is known as one of Japan’s most beautiful gardens.
 If you decide to visit Kanazawa Castle, you can’t miss this garden because both locations are inside the same complex.